-Omit the next window (Compatibility Mode) of the configuration wizard by pressing Next.
-In Compatibility Fixes window, check RunAsInvoker.
+Skip the next window (Compatibility Mode) of the configuration wizard by pressing Next.
+In the Compatibility Fixes window, check the option RunAsInvoker.

 Click Finish and specify the name of the file the compatibility fixing package has to be saved to, e. g., regedit.sdb.
-This file contains the guidelines on how to run the app with the definite privileges.
+This file will contain instructions for starting the application with the specified compatibility options.

-Now you only have to apply the compatibility fixing package to our application.
-You can do it either from the Compatibility Administrator console (choosing Install in the menu) or from the command line.
-To do it, start the command line as the administrator and run the following command:
+Now you only have to apply the compatibility fix package to our application.
+You can do it either from the Compatibility Administrator console (choosing Install in the menu) or from the command prompt.

 If you have done it right, a message of successful package installation appears.

 After the package has been installed, the corresponding record will appeared in the list of the installed Windows programs (Programs and Features).

 Try now to run the application in a user session without local administrator permissions.
 Now it should start without a UAC request.

 Now check the privileges for running application.
 Run the Task Manager, go to the on the Process tab, add the “Elevated” column.
 Make sure that the regedit.exe process is started from the user in the unprivileged mode (Elevated = No).

 In this registry editor process, the user can only edit his own registry keys and parameters.
 But if you try to edit/create something in the system HKLM key, an error appears: “You don’t have the requisite permissions”.